xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_3.md

 A meta-argument, [lifecycle](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes), can be added to `local_file.ip_info_file` to resolve this issue.
 By specifying `ignore_changes = all`, Terraform can be configured to not update the resource, but it can still create/destroy it.
 With that addition, everything can be run quite smoothly and securely with with `terrraform apply/destroy`.

-After running the deployment, I recommend SSHing into the second DC to ensure replication & DNS are worked as expected. `repadmin /showrepl` can be used to confirm all partitions are replicating.
+After running the deployment, I recommend SSHing into the second DC to ensure replication & DNS are working as expected. `repadmin /showrepl` can be used to confirm all partitions are replicating.
 You may see an error that says this at the bottom of the output:

 ```bash
 ******* 1 CONSECUTIVE FAILURES since 2025-08-07 21:07:31